 - The project's objective, including research question and potential hypotheses. - The project's scientific and potential societal perspectives and relevance.
 In addition, it must include an assessment of the anticipated significance of the project results in relation to future research and researcher education in the field. - The theoretical foundation of the project, its central concepts and the current knowledge/state of the art within the area.
-This must include an account of how your project relates to national and international research, its clear delimitations in relation to current activities in the area, as well as an argumentation for your qualifications and previous achievements in the field. - If relevant to the application: An argument for the choice of method, including how theory and concepts will be applied in the analysis. - If relevant to the application: An account of the project's empirical material. - A research plan, including an assessment of the feasibility of the project, a work plan and time schedule.
-It is important that the overall time schedule takes any recruitment of unnamed participants into consideration, as a project extension cannot normally be expected under the terms of the grant. - The practical framework for the completion of the project (e.g., experimental facilities, staff resources and access to software/databases, etc.). - Considerations for publishing and dissemination of research results. - A clear account of the ways in which the project addresses the call's theme of strengthened clinical and independent research.
+This must include an account of how your project relates to national and international research, its clear delimitations in relation to current activities in the area, as well as an argumentation for your qualifications and previous achievements in the field. - If relevant to the application: An explanation of the choice of method, including how theory and concepts will be applied in the analysis.

+- If relevant to the application: An account of the project's empirical material. - A research plan, including an assessment of the feasibility of the project, a work plan and time schedule.
+It is important that the overall time schedule takes any recruitment of unnamed participants into consideration, as a project extension cannot normally be expected under the terms of the grant. - The practical framework for the completion of the project (e.g., experimental facilities, staff resources and access to software/databases, etc.). - Considerations for publishing and dissemination of research results. - A clear account of the ways in which the project will contribute to boosting your research leadership competencies and your research career with an excellent international profile.

-Please note that there may be specific requirements for the project description's content, which you will find under each funding instrument in section 3.
-In these cases, your project description must respect both the general requirements as outlined above and the specific requirements of the funding instrument.
+Your project description must respect both the general requirements as outlined above, as well as the specific requirements of the Inge Lehmann programme.
 Please pay attention to the fund's assessment criteria in general (see section 4).

-When writing your project description, you must also bear in mind that all the members of the committee to which you apply will participate in the final assessment and prioritisation of the individual applications.
-Thus, the project description should be understandable to all members of the committee.
+When writing your project description, you must also bear in mind that all the members of the council to which you apply will participate in the final assessment and prioritisation of the individual applications.
+Thus, the project description should be understandable to all members of the council.